wences-sanchez/Knowledge-Base/pages/Introduction to Software Testing.md

 		- #### Structural Testing
 			- Code Coverage
 		- #### Mutation Testing
-			- When do we say that a mutant is *killed* in Mutation testing?
+			- When do we say that a mutant is *killed* in Mutation testing? #flaschard
 				- A mutant is *killed* when there exists one or more tests that can differentiate between the output of the mutant and the output of the original program.
 			- ![image.png](../assets/image_1659433909397_0.png)
 			- ![image.png](../assets/image_1659433953975_0.png)
 			-